alireza787b/mavsdk_drone_show/README.md

 We encourage you to check out our previous versions to get a feel for our journey so far.
 And hey, we absolutely love hearing from you all - your thoughts, ideas, questions - bring 'em on!
 They fuel our drive to keep pushing.
 Enjoy exploring and happy coding!

-## Version 0.7: React GUI for Swarm Monitoring & Docker Environment Improvements
+## Version 0.7: React GUI for Swarm Monitoring & Real-World and SITL Environment Scenario Automization Improvements

 In version 0.7, we have implemented a React-based graphical user interface (GUI) for real-time drone swarm monitoring.
 This allows for an intuitive centralized dashboard to track and command multiple drones in a swarm.